-You can view the hierarchy on the overview page, in the Projects popup, and in breadcrumbs.
+You can view the hierarchy on the overview page, in the Projects pop-up menu, and in breadcrumbs.

-The projects hierarchy is used in the following ways:
+The project hierarchy is used in the following ways:

 Settings defined on a project level are propagated to all the subprojects (recursively).
 These include: